socketsupply/nat-traversal-spec/README.md

 # Summary

-This repo contains a specification for NAT traversal (p2p connectivity) implementation.
+Specify a minimal NAT traversal library for UDP.

 # Description